jamesbrooks94/jamesbrooks94/README.md

 ### Hi there 👋

-Hey, I'm James, a principal engineer at @matchesfashion.
+Hey, I'm James, Principal Engineer at @Mindera.